zyx/manual/PluginDevelopmentTutorial.md

 To list your plugin on the [VCV Plugin Manager](https://vcvrack.com/plugins.html), see the [VCV community repository README](https://github.com/VCVRack/community#for-plugin-developers).

+If you wish to sell your plugin on the [VCV Store](https://vcvrack.com/plugins.html), email contact@vcvrack.com for details.

 ### Maintaining

 Since Rack is currently in Beta and moving very quickly, breaking changes may be made to the Rack plugin API.